ISUgenomics/bioinformatics-workbook/dataWrangling/NCBI_Data_Submission.md

   overlay_image: /assets/images/dna.jpg
 ---

-Submitting sequencing data is a requirement for nearly every journal, and thus getting it in order as soon as your sequencing is received  will make this process go much faster.
+Submitting sequencing data is a requirement for nearly every journal, and thus getting it in order as soon as your sequencing is received will make this process easier and faster.
 This is mostly because the details of your sequencing will be fresh in your mind, and with the variability in BioSample/metadata submissions by type, you may not record sufficient enough detail to submit at a later date.
+Thus, getting it done immediately is the easiest and fastest choice

 First you'll have to create an account on ncbi before submission.
-Here is a current link --10/04/2018
+Here is a current link --04/02/2025

 [A link to create an NCBI account](https://www.ncbi.nlm.nih.gov/account/register/?back_url=https%3A%2F%2Fwww.ncbi.nlm.nih.gov%2F&partners-uri=cms:/account/partners)

 Now the next step is finding the submission link, which I always have trouble with.
 You can find a link at the bottom left of the ncbi homepage (https://www.ncbi.nlm.nih.gov/) that says "Submit Data".

 If you are not sure about what type of data you have, then you can use the submission wizard in the bottom right of the page.
 Otherwise the giant blue picture is a hyperlink to get started on a submission.
 ![](assets/SubmitFig1.png)